FedeDP/Trashd/README.md

 In case of TrashRemoved, a ListAll call is the simplest way to update trashed files list.

 I can probably avoid all these signals and just send a "TrashChanged" signal, and let FMs call "ListAll" everytime.
 I'm still thinking about the better method.
-Feedbacks by developers are much appreciated about this point.
+Feedbacks by developers are much appreciated about this point, see: https://github.com/FedeDP/Trashd/issues/1.

 ## Topdirs support
 FMs implementing trashd interface should show a list of trashed files from all the mounted filesystems, plus the local one (home-trash).
-Trashd supports this kind of trash, ie all methods will return Size, Length and List of all files in every known (currently mounted) trash.
+Trashd supports this kind of trash, ie: all methods will return Size, Length and List of all files in every known (currently mounted) trash.